-Teacher Name Unit Name 2.3- Course English 1 Dates 11/7 - 11/11
+Teacher Name Gamboa Unit Name 2.3-2.4 Course English 1 Dates 11/13 - 11/17

 Monday Daily Objective: Students will identify distinctive language in poetry and be able to analyze its effectiveness.
 Students will also understand how stylistic choices contribute to the meaning and effects of a work.
-Agenda with Approximate Time Limits: Do Now (5-7 minutes) Share the following prompt 1. with students.
+Agenda with Approximate Time Limits: 1.
+Do Now (5-7 minutes) Share the following prompt with students.
 Read John Montague's poem "The Fight."
 It is considered a narrative poem because, just like "Lottery," it tells a story.
-Summarize the story of "The Fight" in no more than two sentences Direct Instruction (15-20 minutes) - Have students share responses and talk about how often the word "egg" shows up in their responses.
-Discuss how they came to the conclusion that it was an "egg".
-Talk about how language led them to the conclusion without even directly labeling the"egg".
+Summarize the story of "The Fight" in no more than two sentences 2.
+Direct Instruction (15-20 minutes) - Have students share responses and talk about how often the word "egg" shows up in their responses.
+Discuss how they came to the conclusion that it was an "egg."
+Talk about how language led them to the conclusion without even directly labeling the"egg."
 3. Guided Practice (up to 20 minutes) - Use handout 2.3 from the Student Resources.
 Have students partner up and complete the handout.
 Students will be asked to analyze the stanzas individually and point out language that stands out to them.
 They will also need to provide reasoning.
-4. Exit Ticket (up to 5 minutes) - To prepare students for using some of these word-choice examples as evidence in a piece they will write in the subsequent lesson, model completing the following sentence frame: Montague's use of \\\\\ in "The Fight" suggests to the reader that \\\\\ Formative Assessment: Peardeck responses, randomizers, exit ticket.
-Modifications: Sentence Stems, speaking stems, anchor charts, word walls, bilingual dictionaries, etc. Intervention: Vocabulary Support, Freckle, leveled texts Extension: Students needing more of a challenge will extend their learning via quill, freckle, or vocabulary.com
+4. Exit Ticket (up to 5 minutes) - To prepare students for using some of these word-choice examples as evidence in a piece they will write in the subsequent lesson, model completing the following sentence frame: Montague's use of in "The Fight" suggests to the reader that Formative Assessment: Peardeck responses, randomizers, exit ticket.
+Modifications: Sentence Stems, speaking stems, anchor charts, word walls, bilingual dictionaries, etc. Intervention: Vocabulary Support, Freckle, leveled texts Extension: Students needing more of a challenge will extend their learning via Quill, Freckle, or Vocabulary.com

 Follow-Up/Homework: Students will need to review texts learned in class and read independently for 20 minutes.
-Tuesday Daily Objective: Students will identify distinctive language in poetry and be able to analyze its effectiveness.
+Tuesday Daily Objective: STAAR Interim Assessment (to predict stud performance on the redesigned STAAR known as STAAR 2.0) Formative Assessment: Peardeck responses, randomizers, exit ticket.
+Modifications: Sentence Stems, speaking stems, anchor charts, word walls, bilingual dictionaries, etc. Intervention: Vocabulary Support, Freckle, leveled texts apport, recite texts Extension: Students needing more of a challenge will extend their learning via Quill, Freckle, or Vocabulary.com Follow-Up/Homework: Students will need to review texts covered in class and read independently for 20 minutes.
+Wednesday/Thursday Daily Objective: Students will identify distinctive language in poetry and analyze its effectiveness.
 Students will also understand how stylistic choices contribute to the meaning and effects of a work.
-(Lesson 2.3 Continued) Agenda with Approximate Time Limits: 1.
-Do Now (5-7 minutes) - Vocab exercise based on Word Wall Vocabulary (varies per teacher) 2.
-Direct Instruction (15-20 minutes) - Use Part 3 of lesson 2.3.
-Ask students to look closely at the slice of stanza two that sits between the boy's offering of the eggs and their destruction.
-Re-Read the stanza (or the whole poem if you like) to the students.
-Once again focus on how language and punctuation work in harmony to enhance a poem.
-3. Guided Practice (up to 20 minutes) Have them study the punctuation and ask: Did you see anything peculiar?
+(Lesson 2.4 Continued) Agenda with Approximate Time Limits: 1.
+Do Now (5-7 minutes) - No Red Ink writing prompt 2.
+Direct Instruction (15-20 minutes) -Ask students to look closely at the slice of stanza two that sits between the boy's offering of the eggs and their destruction.
+Reread the stanza (or the whole poem if you like) to the students.
+Once again focus on how language and · punctuation work in harmony to enhance a poem.
+3. Guided Practice (up to 20 minutes) Have students study the punctuation and reflect: Did you see anything peculiar?
 How would this moment in the poem be different if Montague had placed all of the word "turning" in the next line?

-Point out that readers of prose are used to seeing words split in two at the end of a line.
-Ask students, Why is it remarkable here?
-Note for students that Montague has used a convention from prose by breaking apart the word turning.
-This borrowing from prose lends emphasis in the context of his poem and slows down the reading of the word to mirror the act of turning itself.
-It is almost as if the pivotal turning is in slow motion, as the word is turn-ing around the end of the line.
-4. Exit Ticket (up to 5 minutes) - As an exit ticket, ask students to use the following stem to complete another analytical sentence: By breaking apart the word turning and slowing down the reading, Montague emphasizes Formative Assessment: Peardeck responses, randomizers, exit ticket.
-Modifications: Sentence Stems, speaking stems, anchor charts, word walls, bilingual dictionaries, etc. Intervention: Vocabulary Support, Freckle, leveled texts Extension: Students needing more of a challenge will extend their learning via quill, freckle, or vocabulary.com
+- Point out that readers of prose are used to seeing words split in two at the end of a line. - Why is it remarkable here?

+4. Exit Ticket (up to 5 minutes) - As an exit ticket, ask students to ι ıse the following stem to complete another analytical sentence: By breaking apart the word turning and slowing down the reading, Montague emphasizes